Mammogram vs. Breast MRI vs. Ultrasound: Understanding Your Breast Imaging Options

 Like a breast MRI, a breast ultrasound is not usually used as a screening method on its own.
 But when a mammogram detects something unusual or a lump can be felt in the breast, a breast ultrasound can give your doctor critical information.

 Often, doctors order breast ultrasounds to determine whether a lump is filled with fluid, meaning it is likely a benign cyst, or if it is solid.
-Masses that are solid frequently need to be biopsied to determine whether they are cancerous or not.
+Solid masses frequently need to be biopsied to determine whether they are cancerous or not.
 A surgeon can also use an ultrasound to help guide a biopsy needle into the correct area of the breast.

 An ultrasound is usually performed with a handheld instrument called a transducer, which is moved over the skin of the area being imaged.
 The transducer works by sending sound waves and picking up echoes as they reflect off tissues deep under the skin.
 A special computer generates images based on these echoes.